6 popular places to visit in Bangkok (and my first impressions of the Thai capital)

 The first impression, it looks a lot bigger in the movie.

-Second impression, too much neon lights and loud music in one place.
+Second impression, too many neon lights and loud music in one place.

-The third impression, although we stopped and sat for a beer outside one of the bars, most foreigners parade through it looking at the sights (and by sights, I mean the girls…) — or so it seemed from where we were standing, drinking our overpriced chilled bottle of imported Carlsberg.
+The third impression, although we stopped and sat for a beer outside one of the bars, most foreigners parade through it looking at the girls.
+Or so it seemed from where we were standing, drinking our overpriced chilled bottle of imported Carlsberg.